 I’m so happy to be hosting on the blog tour for Rachel Abbott’s new release, The Sixth Window.
 Last year I had the pleasure of welcoming Rachel Abbott to Jera’s Jamboree with a Q&A and I know you enjoyed finding out more about the characters and scenes in Kill Me Again.

-Today I’m sharing Rachel’s letter to her younger writer self, the chance for you to read the prologue and wait until you see the book trailer!
+Today I’m sharing Rachel’s letter to her younger writer self and the chance for you to read the prologue.
+Wait until you see the book trailer!

 First though, I want to share information about The Sixth Window:

 After eighteen months of grieving for her husband Bernie, killed in a horrific hit and run accident, Natalie Grey has found love with her husband’s best friend – Ed Cooper – and has moved herself and fifteen year old daughter, Scarlett, into his home.
 But Natalie begins to suspect Ed has a dark side – and even darker intentions.